 But is this enough to make us satisfied, or even to rejoice?
-Contemplate for a moment the alarming conditions that confront us.
+Contemplate for a moment the alarming conditions that confront us

 The population of the United States is about 90,000,000.
-Of these 58,000,000 have no religious profession whatever.
-Of the remaining 32,000,000, 12,000,000 are Catholics, Christian Scientists, Holiness People, Holy Jumpers, and all sects combined.
+Of these 58,-000,000 have no religious profession whatever.
+Of the remaining 32,000,-000, 12,000,000 are Catholics, Christian Scientists, Holiness People, Holy Jumpers, and all sects combined.
 This leaves but 20,000,000 who in any manner are connected with evangelical denominations.
 Of these the overwhelming majority are worthless, worldly, indifferent church members.
 How unmistakably then, we can see the truth of the Master's statement, "Many are called, but few are chosen."
-As we behold the increasing graft in office, rapid development of political corruption, the unhallowed home life of today, the rottenness of society, the worldliness of many of our churches, surely we ought today to send up a prayer to God, so full of faith, need and feeling, that the doors of heaven would open and pour out a pentecostal shower upon our "Home Land," revise the ministry, reform the church, and win America for Jesus Christ.
+As we behold the increasing creating of the contraction o creasing graft in office, rapid development of political corruption, the unhallowed home life of today, the rottenness of society, the worldliness of many of our churches, surely we ought today to send up a prayer to God, so full of faith, need and feeling, that the doors of heaven would be a superior of the sure of t open and pour out a pentecostal shower upon our "Home Land," revive the ministry, reform the church, and win America for Jesus Christ.
 May the Almighty inspire each of our hearts today to determine to accomplish more in the interest of "Home Missions" than we have ever done before!